a-rahimi/infixlang/README.md

 # Infix arithmetic

-You shouldn't use any of the code from this.
-You'll also probably not learn anything good from it.

 When I was in high school, I tried to write code to parse and evaluate infix expressions with operator precedence, like this: